microsoft/tsiclient/docs/UX.md

 ## Additional References

+This section documents configuration settings and options used to initialize **tsiclient** charts.

 ### Chart Data Shape

 Chart data is generally represented as a set of **groups** that each contain **time series**.
-Data for the Line, Pie, Bar, and Heatmap charts follows the following shape convention
+Data for line, pie, bar, and heatmap charts follow the following shape convention:

 ```JavaScript
 [